Mordecai Sheftall

 Mordecai Sheftall (December 2, 1735 – July 6, 1797) was a merchant who served as a colonel in the Continental Army.
-He was from the Province of Georgia (what is now the US state of the same name) during the American Revolutionary War and was the highest ranking Jewish officer.
-He was born in Savannah, Province of Georgia, to Benjamin and Perla Sheftall, who had arrived in 1733 to the Georgia colony on the William and Sarah from London, England, with a few dozen members of other Jewish immigrant families.
-The Sheftalls were founding among the members of Congregation Mickve Israel.
+He was from the Province of Georgia during the American Revolutionary War and was the highest ranking Jewish officer.
+He was born in Savannah, Province of Georgia, to Benjamin and Perla Sheftall, who had arrived in 1733 to the Georgia colony on the William and Sarah from London, England, with a few dozen members of other Jewish settler families.
+The Sheftalls were among the founding members of Congregation Mickve Israel.

 Biography

 Mordecai was born on December 2, 1735, to Perla and Benjamin Sheftall.
 When he was three years old, his mother died.
 His father remarried within a year to Hannah Sheftall (née Solomons).
 His half-brother Levi was born in 1739, with another half-brother, Solomon, being born in 1741.
 However, he died in 1743, at just two years of age.
 Mordecai left school at the age of eleven, as there was a severe lack of schools, with his father continuing his Jewish education.
 Upon his bar mitzvah, he ordered tefillin and s'farim for his son from England.
 The order arrived slightly late, and his father became worried that the ship holding the tefillin and s'farim got lost at sea or was captured by an "enemy" vessel.
 England was in middle of King George's war at the time, so he was probably talking about the French when he referred to an "enemy."
 Sheftall went into business by the time he was seventeen, and was making a nice profit buying, tanning, and then selling deerskin.
 When he was eighteen, he had made enough money to purchase fifty acres of land near Savannah.
 By his mid twenties, he was doing business with companies from the Caribbean, Charleston, and Philadelphia, making substantial sums of money.
 In 1761, when he was twenty-six, Sheftall married Frances Fannie (Freidel) (née Hart, (1740–1820).
 Together, they had six children: Sheftall, Benjamin, Elias, Moses, Perla and Esther.
 Elias died as a baby.
 Not long after his marriage, Sheftall began to raise cattle and horses on a 2,000-acre farm with nine slaves.
-Also on the property was a tanning facility that he made with his half-brother Levi.
+Also on the property was a tanning facility that he constructed with his half-brother Levi.